Can Ozempic cause hair loss?

 There may also be a link between diabetesand other autoimmune conditions that affect the thyroid, which can cause hair loss as well.

 Chances are that if you’re taking semaglutide, you’ve been working to lose weight for some time.
 If you notice hair loss at any point in your weight loss journey, be sure to tell your healthcare provider.
-If you’re dieting, you could be restricting your calories too much—which can put you at risk for hair loss due to telogen effluvium.
+If you’re dieting, your calorie intake may be too low—which can put you at risk for hair loss due to telogen effluvium.

 Fortunately, since telogen effluvium tends to resolve on its own, you may not have to worry much about taking extra steps to regrow your hair.
 Semaglutide is designed to be used in conjunction with exercise and a healthy diet, so you won’t be doing your health (or your hair) any favors by crash dieting along with your prescribed dose of medication.
 Try to eat a balance of fruits, vegetables, whole grains, lean proteins, and healthy fats.